Crazz-Zaac/Django_project/README.md

-### Development has slowed down or stopped completely.
+Development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner

 # Bytes Nepal
-This is a very minimalistic version of a website.
+This is a very minimalistic version of a website that you can see it [here](https://bytesnepal.herokuapp.com/).
 I designed taking references from different videos and online tutorials.
 This is indeed my first django project.
 I had no idea what was going on but through debugging I learnt a lot and had successfully through this project.
 It was absolutely a challenging and exciting journey.
 I have done very less or almost not done much with the database.
 Because my finals were round the corne, I could not give a good ending.
 I have worked more on the backend than the UI.
-Actually I had thought of creating a simple blog app but what swung me back is the price of the server for hosting a website.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.